Mikrodidakt/bakery/documentation/docker.md

 # Setup Docker

 There are multiple ways to install docker on your system and bakery has currently no preference.
-For reference on how to setup docker please see https://github.com/Mikrodidakt/bakery/blob/main/scripts/setup-docker.sh.
-This script currently supports setting up Docker on ubuntu and debian it is bassed on https://docs.docker.com/engine/install/.
+For reference on how to setup docker please see [setup-docker.sh](https://github.com/Mikrodidakt/bakery/blob/main/scripts/setup-docker.sh).
+This script currently supports setting up Docker on ubuntu and debian it is bassed on [Install Docker](https://docs.docker.com/engine/install/).

 ## Docker Group

 It is a requirement that Docker is installed and setup correctly where each user belongs to the docker group to prevent running docker as root.
-For more information please refer to https://docs.docker.com/engine/install/linux-postinstall/.
+For more information please refer to [Post Install on Linux](https://docs.docker.com/engine/install/linux-postinstall/).
 After Docker has been setup check that user belongs to the group by running

 ```bash
 user@node:/dir$ groups